ARC Instructor Courses

 HYBRID Instructor Course Dates (open to ALS1 & ALS2 Candidates)

-The Instructor Courses are broken down into three types:
+The Instructor Courses are broken down into two types:

-- ALS1 – one day ALS1 only Instructor Course for those IP’ed for ALS1
+- ALS1 – two-day ALS1 Instructor Course for those Instructor Potentials (IP) at ALS1 while attending an ALS1 or ALS2 Provider Course

-- HYBRID – this is a two day course for both ALS1 or ALS2 (and NER) IP’s
+- HYBRID – this is a two-day course for both ALS1 or ALS2 IP’s Identified while attending an ALS2 Provider Course.

 - Teaching a ‘Skill’ (one component of the airway skill station)